OGGM/oggm/docs/flowlines.rst

 .. admonition:: **Summary**

    **When to use:** when geometry matters, and when length is a important variable.
    For mountain glaciers (e.g. Alps, Himalayas).
-With the old mass-balance model.
+With the old mass balance model.

    **When not to use:** for ice caps, badly outlined glaciers, very large and flat glaciers, for global applications where geometrical details matters less.
-   With the more fancy mass-balance models.
+   With the more fancy mass balance models.

 Elevation-band flowlines
 ~~~~~~~~~~~~~~~~~~~~~~~~